 As part of the ACE in South Africa program, participants will assist with basic healthcare initiatives, activity-based education and teaching, light construction, and sports programs in the community of Nomzamo township near Cape Town.

 Araad’s past experiences with service include coaching youth in the Blue Blood Wrestling Club camp at Duke and serving as an ACTION mentor, helping first-year student-athletes with their transition to life in NCAA Division I athletics.

-Araad is a junior on the Duke Wrestling Team and a Durham native.
-At Duke, he is pursuing a major in Political Science along with a minor in History and a MMS certificate.
+Araad is a senior on the Duke Wrestling Team and a Durham native.
+At Duke, he is pursuing a major in Political Science along with a minor in History and an MMS certificate.
 He is involved in Duke Athletics, showing commitment as a mentor for the ACTION program in addition to coaching youth for the Blue Blood Wrestling Club.
-While in Cape Town, Araad grew close with the children of ACJ Primary School in Nomzamo Township and hopes to use his experiences to further develop his community engagement and coaching skills.
-Araad looks forward to giving back to the ACE program as an ACE ambassador to assist future participants in having the most influential and impactful experience they can.
+Araad also works at Duke’s Franklin Humanities Institute.
+While in Cape Town, Araad grew close with the children of ACJ Primary School in Nomzamo Township and hopes to use his experiences to further develop his community engagement and expand his worldly perspective.
+Araad looks forward to giving back to the ACE program as an ACE ambassador to assist future participants in having the most positively influential and impactful experience they can.
 In his free time, he enjoys spending time with his family and close friends in Durham.